netdata/learn/docs/cloud/insights/metric-correlations.md

 Hold the `Alt` key and click-and-drag a selection of metrics on a single chart.
 The selected timeframe needs to be between 15 and 180 seconds for Metric Correlation to work best.

-The Metric Correlation menu then displays information about the selected area and reference baseline, which are used in together to discover which additional metrics are most closely connected to the selected metrics.
+The menu then displays information about the selected area and reference baseline.
+Metric Correlations uses the reference baseline to discover which additional metrics are most closely connected to the selected metrics.

 Press the **Find Correlations** button to start up the correlations service, which scores all available metrics on your node and returns a filtered version of the Netdata dashboard.
 Now, you'll see only those metrics that have changed the most between a baseline window and the highlighted window you have selected.

-These charts are fully interactive, and whenever possible will only show the _dimensions_ related to the anomaly you selected.
+These charts are fully interactive, and whenever possible, will only show the _dimensions_ related to the anomaly you selected.

-You can interact with all the scored metrics via the slider, which can be used to **show less** results (i.e. just the more significant metrics), or **show more** to show more charts and "loosen" the threshold to explore other charts that may have changed too, but in a less significant manner.
+You can interact with all the scored metrics via the slider.
+Slide toward **show less** for more nuanced and significant results, or toward **show more** to "loosen" the threshold to explore other charts that may have changed too, but in a less significant manner.

 If you find something else interesting in the results, you can select another window and press **Find Correlations** again to kick the process off again.